-• Gastrocnemius recession.
+Gastrocnemius recession.
 This is a surgical lengthening of the calf (gastrocnemius) muscles.
 Because tight calf muscles place increased stress on the plantar fascia, this procedure is useful for patients who still have difficulty flexing their feet, despite a year of calf stretches.

-In gastrocnemius recession, one of the two muscles that make up the calf is lengthened to increase the motion of the ankle.
+In gastrocnemius recession, one of the two muscles that make up the calf is lengthened to increase the motion of the applie.
+The procedure can be performed with a traditional length inciping or with a smaller inciping and an of the ankle.
 The procedure can be performed with a traditional, open incision or with a smaller incision and an endoscope, an instrument that contains a small camera.
 Your doctor will discuss the procedure that best meets your needs.

-Complication rates for gastrocnemius recession are low, but can include nerve damage.
+Complication rates for gastrocnemius recession are low but can include nerve damage.